magneticio/vamp-docker-images/README.md

 # Vamp Docker

 This repo contains a number of `Dockerfile` files and bash scripts to help setting up Vamp in different situations.

 ## Prerequisites

 1. [Docker](https://docs.docker.com/)
-2. For building: Git, JDK 8, sbt, Leiningen and Go
+2. For building: Git, JDK 8, sbt, Leiningen, npm and Go

 ## Images